sir-dunxalot/ember-cli-sass-lint/README.md

 ## Development

 All tests are currently contained in `tests/runner.js`.
+This uses Mocha/Chai, not Ember Testing.
 Tests can be ran with:

 ```
 npm test
 ```

-You can also check that the dummy app's styles are correctly compiled by running the ember app using `ember s`.
+You should also check that the dummy app's styles are still correctly compiled by running the ember app using `ember s`.

 PRs are welcomed and should be issued to the `master` branch.